-The driver later struck a guardrail near River Bend bridge and the vehicle plunged into Cahaba River below.
-The driver survived, yet the boy broke his neck in two places and drowned.
+Not long after picking up his young passenger, the driver struck a guardrail near River Bend bridge and the vehicle plunged into Cahaba River below.
+The driver survived, yet the boy was critically injured and drowned.

-It is believed the young man hitched rides with at least three different motorists prior to his death.
-One claimed that the young man had stayed with relatives somewhere between Montevallo, Alabama and South Carolina trying unsuccessfully to find work.
+It is believed that the young man hitched rides with at least three different motorists prior to his death.
+One claimed that the traveler had stayed with relatives as he moved between Montevallo, Alabama and South Carolina trying unsuccessfully to find work.
 Another good samaritan claimed that he might have connections to the military service or have been an inmate at some kind of institution.

 The clothing the boy carried with him indicated he may have been from the north.
 His cigarettes were from South Carolina.